Two academics from the University of Warwick say more research is needed to understand why patients are more likely to die in hospital at the weekend.

 “But how much of the observed increase results from service failure?
 And here is the rub, for while a 0.4 percentage point represents a large, potentially scandalous, number of deaths, it is quite a small proportional change”.

-The experts from the University of Warwick wrote an editorial linked to a paper, The Global Comparators project: international comparison of 30-day in-hospital mortality by day of the week, which was published online in BMJ Quality and Safety.
+The experts from the University of Warwick wrote an editorial linked to a paper, The Global Comparators project: international comparison of 30-day in-hospital mortality by day of the week, which was published online in BMJ Quality & Safety.

 The authors of the editorial, The ubiquitous weekend effect: moving past proving it exists to clarifying what causes it, believe that there should be more focus on finding the causes behind the ‘weekend effect’ rather than just proving its existence.